 The appeal of a low curly taper fade is that it is more subtle than many other faded looks, tapering around the ears and following the hairline to the nape of the neck.
 It creates a polished appearance and lends itself well to various occasions.
 It can also be paired with hair of all textures.
 Curly hair looks great when paired with fades because it gives the hairstyle more structure.
 The contrast between the curly hair on the top of the head and the fade around the sides and back also highlights the curls.
 This will also remove some of the curls’ weight and bulk and make them easier to style.

 6. Low Taper Faux Hawk

-The faux hawk is a subtle version of the mohawk hairstyle and is easier to wear and less daring.
-You still get some of the benefits of the mohawk, with hair appearing longer on the top of the head with the sides shorter.
+The faux hawk is a subtle version of the mohawk hairstyle, easier to wear and less daring.
+You still get some of the benefits of the mohawk, with hair appearing longer on the top of the head with shorter sides.
 Instead of the sides shaved down to the skin, you can try a low taper fade.
 It will give the hairstyle a more graduated appearance while still making the top of the hair look thick and full.
 You can experiment with different lengths on the top of the hair, and the hairstyle can be adapted to suit your hair texture.
 The faux hawk still feels cool but lends itself to more settings and does not take as much confidence to pull off.